 Submit public comments by email to firstname.lastname@example.org or by mail to:

 Attn: WMRNP Plan Amendment

 22835 Calle San Juan de Los Lagos

 Moreno Valley, CA 92553

 Public meetings will be held throughout the planning area and surrounding population centers.
-Opportunities to submit written comments will be provided at public meetings planned for later this spring, dates and times will be announced on this site.
+Opportunities to submit written comments will be provided at the following public meetings:

 State Historic Preservation Office (SHPO)